geobrowser/geogenesis/docs/protocol/07-entity-versioning.md

 ### Implementation

 In the Geo data service we map the concept of a Triple to a relational database using PostgreSQL.
-We store a large table of triples (https://github.com/geobrowser/geogenesis/blob/bf51df1309f412de957942e0405400163f92878e/packages/substream/src/sql/initPublic.sql#L112).
+We store a large table of triples that each reference an [Entity ID](https://github.com/geobrowser/geogenesis/blob/bf51df1309f412de957942e0405400163f92878e/packages/substream/src/sql/initPublic.sql#L112).

 Since we store _all_ triples over time, each triple has an `isStale` flag to denote if it exists as part of the most recent entity version.
 We associate each triple to one or many versions using a `TripleVersions` join table.
 You can see the schema definition [here](https://github.com/geobrowser/geogenesis/blob/bf51df1309f412de957942e0405400163f92878e/packages/substream/src/sql/initPublic.sql#L168).